Guide To An Online Accounting Degree

 Who Can Apply: The Foundation for Financial Service Professionals offers the Paul S. Mills Scholarship for students pursuing an undergraduate degree in a financial service-related field, including accounting.
 Applicants can be full-time or part-time students.

 Who Can Apply: The American Institute of Certified Public Accountants provides a scholarship for outstanding accounting students who demonstrate potential to become leaders in the CPA profession.
 This scholarship is also open to undergraduate students.

-Who Can Apply: The American Institute of Certified Public Accountants offers scholarships for graduate students in accounting who hold undergraduate degrees in the liberal arts or other non-business fields.
+Who Can Apply: The American Institute of Certified Public Accountants offers scholarships for graduate students in accounting who hold an undergraduate degree in the liberal arts or other non-business fields.
 This scholarship fund encourages students with little accounting education to consider graduate-level accounting careers.

-Who Can Apply: The Accounting and Financial Women's Alliance offers graduate-level scholarships for women attending accredited colleges or universities who are pursuing degrees in accounting or finance.
+Who Can Apply: The Accounting and Financial Women's Alliance offers graduate-level scholarships for women who are pursuing a degree in accounting or finance through an accredited college or university.
 Applicants do not need to be members of the AFWA.

 Accounting Scholarships for Doctoral Degree Students

-Who Can Apply: The American Institute of Certified Public Accountants provides scholarships for outstanding minority doctoral students to increase the number of minority CPAs.
-Applicants must be full-time students and should be CPAs or planning to pursue the CPA credential.
+Who Can Apply: The American Institute of Certified Public Accountants provides scholarships for outstanding minority doctoral students in order to increase the number of minority CPAs.
+Applicants must be full-time students and should either hold or plan to pursue CPA credentials.

-Who Can Apply: African American, Hispanic American, or Native American students who have been admitted to a full-time, AACSB-accredited accounting program can apply for this grant.
+Who Can Apply: Black, Hispanic, or Native American students who have earned admission to a full-time, AACSB-accredited accounting program can apply for this grant.